 Sediment filters may be installed to filter runoff before it enters inlets.
-Filters of either straw bales or silt fence should be installed in accordance with Section 221.04.D of the Standard Specifications as soon as the inlets are completed to receive runoff.
+Filters of either fiber logs, non-erodible filter material or silt fence should be installed in accordance with Section 221.04.D of the Standard Specifications as soon as the inlets are completed to receive runoff.